 There are three categories under the Detect Function:

-- Security Continuous Monitoring (DE.CM): Information systems and assets are continuously monitor to identify security events and verify the effectiveness of protective measures, e.g. vendor security ratings software and data leak detection.
+- Security Continuous Monitoring (DE.CM): Information systems and assets are continuously monitored to identify security events and verify the effectiveness of protective measures, e.g. vendor security rating software and data leak detection.

 The Respond Function outlines appropriate activities to do after a security incident to improve response and reduce the impact of an event.